Deflation, Its Causes and Why It's Bad

 Japan's economy has been caught in a deflationary spiral for the past 30 years.
 It started in 1989, when the Bank of Japan raised interest rates and caused the housing bubble to burst.
 During that decade, the economy grew less than 2 percent per year as businesses cut back on debt and spending.
 Since Japan's culture discourages employee layoffs, an excess of workers decreased productivity.
 The Japanese people are also savers.
 When they saw the signs of recession, they stopped spending and put away funds for bad times.

-A study by Daniel Okimoto at Stanford University identified five other factors:
+A study by Daniel Okimoto at Stanford University identified five other factors contributing to this longstanding spiral:

 - The political party in power did not take the difficult steps needed to spur the economy.